Zeyu-Li/groundhog_text_game/README.md

 Yearning for sunlight to photosynthesize you venture with your newly mutated roots in hopes of reaching fresh air and sunlight
-As you wonder around on your studded roots, many mysteries arise including how did I come into being, what is the meaning of life, and why are there
+As you wander around on your studded roots, many mysteries arise including how did I come into being, what is the meaning of life, and why are there